gradynn/Mechanix/README.md

 # Mechanix
- Physics library containing functions for the caclculation of Newtonian mechanics
+ Physics library containing functions for the calculation of Newtonian mechanics...